Klemek/us_int_fr/README.md

 # us_int_fr
 Alternative US international keyboard layout to write french (make french accents reachable only with `Alt Gr`)

+Use `usinfrX.klc` to install this layout on the french variant and `usinenX.klc` for the english variant (does not change the layout but recognized by Windows as a specific language)

+> Unfortunately Windows makes it hard to upgrade an existing layout so I have to increment the version number on each update.

 ## Differences from US international layout

 * (case sensible) `Alt Gr` +